ninnghazad/dronetest/README.md

 - CMDs:
   - A set of basic fs commands, like ls,cp,rm,mv ...
   - Other commands one expects from a OS like beep,reboot,shutdown,time...
-  - Cool stuff
 - Misc:
   - A drone-model with "wield-points" for tools and peripherals.
   - ~~Textures~~
   - Sounds (like, beeep)
-  - Some good examples
-  - Some good tutorials
+  - Some good examples / tutorials

 This list is constantly changing, so don't rely on it and communicate what you work on.